 Here's what I mean, if you haven't been in a while:

-Actually, to my ears, the ‘r’ consonant is the most egregious offense1.
+Actually, to my ears, the 'r' consonant is the most egregious offense (but that's another post).

 Part of it must be that it looks foreign.
-We don’t have (much) need for typographical accoutrement2 But considering the historical origin of those two dots above an a, o, or u vowel might help you wrap your mind — and mouth — around them.
+We don't have (much) need for typographical accoutrement.
+1 But considering the historical origin of those two dots above an a, o, or u vowel might help you wrap your mind — and mouth — around them.

 Also as such, it's pretty easy to substitute in a normal 'e' where convention dictates an umlaut but technology makes that tricky (like where only ASCII text is permissible or your mom hates it when you change her keyboard settings to allow foreign characters).
 Danke schoen fuer Ihr Verstaendnis.